Alexanua/todo/README.md

 Once the Todo app is up and running, you can use it to manage your tasks effectively.
 Here are some instructions for usage:

-Open your web browser and visit http://localhost:8080 to access the Todo app.

 Create a new task by clicking on the "Add Task" button.